Bandhavyalu

 Bandhavyalu is a 1968 Telugu film produced and directed by S. V. Ranga Rao.
-The film is a remake of the Tamil movie Kan Kanda Deivam and also launched the Telugu foray for the South female superstar, Lakshmi.
+The film is a remake of the 1967 Tamil movie Kan Kanda Deivam.
+The director also reprised his role from the 1967 film.
+Bandhavyalu was also the Telugu film debut for the South female superstar, Lakshmi.

 Plot

 Ranga Rao is the landlord in a village.
 He lives with his brother Dhulipala.
 Savithri, wife of Dhulipala, takes care of the daily chores very well.
 They have three sons, who study in town.

 It is the story of the relations and bonding between family members.
 Ranga Rao's family and Rajnal's family are neighbors.
 Ranga Rao has a brother.
 His brother and his wife are very kind at heart and their family is a very organized family, but Rajnal's brother Suryam (Chandra Mohan) is very angry with his brother and doesn't support him in anything.
 The film shows differences in bonding between a healthy related family and a weakly related family.